 13. You may not marry a cousin.

 14. Texas does not require pre-marital counseling.
-You may, however do the Two Together course.
+You may, however do the Twogether course.
 Taking this course gives you a $60 discount on wedding license, and waives the 3 day waiting period.
 (I do not provide this course.
 You may go to their website for more information).